vishu567-ai/uipath-academy-pocs/POC1-employee-marks-comparison/README.md

 - Parameterize the week instead of relying on a fixed structure, if not already done

 ## Screenshot / Demo
-See recorded run: bot takes employee names as input, reads the marks workbook, and displays the highest scorer with a per-subject breakdown.
+[Watch demo](./poc1-demo.mp4) — bot takes employee names as input, reads the marks workbook, and displays the highest scorer with a per-subject breakdown.